A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 IS TUNISIA CHEAP TO TRAVEL? | EXPLORING DJERBAHOOD

-This Tunisia itinerary has been written with both public transport and self-driving in mind.
+Our Tunisia itinerary has been written with both public transport and self-driving in mind.

-Louages, or public minivan services, operate from every town and are fast.
-They do not get overpacked and are a very cost-effective way of navigating the country.
-Trains are another public transport option but apparently are uncomfortable and slow outside of Tunis.
-Public transport is ideal for travellers with a little more time, as it can be a little less flexible than driving.
-For more information, check out our guide to backpacking around Tunisia.
+Trains are another public transport option in the upper portion of the country, but are uncomfortable and slow outside of Tunis.
+Public transport is ideal for travellers with a little more time, as it can be more time consuming and a little less flexible than driving.

 We found self-driving was the easiest and most time-conscious way to travel around Tunisia.
 The roads are decent, the drivers are fine and we found it to be pretty straightforward over all, even in Tunis.
 This option is better for people trying to fit more in their schedule or wanting more flexibility.
-Check out our driving in Tunisia guide for more details.

 CAR HIRE FOR YOUR TUNISIA TRIP